jasharicoco/MandalorianBankomaten/README.md

 ### Classes:
 ### Bank
 - Displays menu
-- User interactions such as login, money transfers, loans and etc.
+- User interactions such as login, money transfers, loans and more.
 ### User
 - View, create, or delete accounts.
 - Transfer money between accounts or to other users.